-- After that, move to specific accomplishments or even small moments when you did something good.
-This can be something grand like “graduating summa cum laude” or something small like “when I was six and turned the $50 bill in to customer service I found on the floor at Target.”
+After that, move to specific accomplishments or even small moments when you did something good.
+This can be something grand like “graduating summa cum laude” or something small like “when I was six I turned the $50 bill I found on the floor at Target in to customer service.”
 Start with your childhood and name 10.
 Then move to your teenage years and do another 10.
 Finally, focus on your adulthood and add another 10.

 If you’re thinking, “50 things?
 I have to think about 50 things I love about myself?
 I can’t even think of one thing I love about myself!”
 First of all, I feel for you.
 I’ve been there.
 Here’s my suggestion: if you’re religious at all–even if you think you believe in God, but aren’t sure–I challenge you to pray.

 Ask God to help you see the good inside of you.
 Ask for just a glimpse of what He sees in you.
 If you ask sincerely, I promise He will help you feel His love for you and you’ll be able to feel that love for yourself.